 The Tower Bridge is located over the River Thames in London city, England.
 It is an iconic symbol of London and it gets its name after the Tower of London which is built close to the Tower Bridge.
 The Tower Bridge comprises of two towers that are connected to each other with the help of two horizontal walkways.
 The Tower Bridge is at times referred to as the London Bridge.
-However the truth is that the London Bridge is next to the Tower Bridge.
+However, the truth is that the London Bridge is next to the Tower Bridge.

 The actual construction work of the bridge commenced in 1886, but it took around five years and 432 workers to complete the construction.
-A crucial contribution in building of the bridge was provided by major contractors of that time.
+A crucial contribution to the building of the bridge was provided by major contractors of that time.
 For laying the base of the bridge, two huge piers were sunk into the riverbed.
 The framework of the bridge was provided by the large quantity of steel.
 A layer of Cornish granite and Portland stones were used to protect the steel and gave the bridge its distinguishing identity.

 After the death of Jones, the architect in charge of constructing the bridge, George D. Stevenson was appointed in his place.
 Stevenson substituted the brick façade used by Jones with Victorian Gothic style.
-This change not only made the bridge a unique structure, but it was also used to harmonise the bridge with the Tower of London.
+This change not only made the bridge a unique structure, but it was also used to harmonize the bridge with the Tower of London.
 The bridge was officially opened in 1894 by the Prince of Wales (Edward VII).
 Prior to the opening of the Bridge, the Tower Subway was the shortest route to cross the river from Tower Hill to Tooley Street.

 The bridge even today used by thousands of commuters.
 It is an important crossing of the Thames.
 Safety measures like restricting the speed of the car or carrying a maximum of specified weight by trucks or other vehicles have been imposed on those who use this bridge.
-The use of river for transportation has drastically reduced but that has not affected its popularity.
+The use of the river for transportation has drastically reduced but that has not affected its popularity.
 The Tower Bridge of London continues to be an attraction for many people even today and remains one of the most unique constructions ever seen.

-on getting and reading your train ticket, the high speed, and regional train system; a link of train schedules.
+England Trains – Information on getting and reading your train ticket, the high speed, and regional train system; a link of train schedules.